kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ```

-### Add Signer
+### addSigner

-**Goal**: adding `IPactCommand.signers` list

-You can use the `addSigner` method to add signer's public keys and capability
+You can use the `addSigner` method to add  public keys and capabilities for a transaction signer to the command.
+You can call `addSigner` multiple times to add more signers to the transaction.
-list to the command.
-Later, the Chainweb node can check if all signers signed
-the transaction or not.
+Later, the Chainweb node checks whether all required signers have signed the transaction or not.

-**Note**: You can call `addSigner` as many times as you want if the transaction
-has more signers.

 ```typescript
 Pact.builder.execution(...codes).addSigner(signerOrSignersList, capabilityCallback): IBuilder